Parhamdada/PLL_survey/README.md

 If you want to compare your design with other references, adapt the first input line of `pll_data.csv` file and run the python code.

 ### Data item guide
-.
-Remove the items in the plot by setting its corresponding plot flag to 'FALSE'.
+* Remove the items in the plot by setting its corresponding plot flag to 'FALSE'.
-.
-Integer PLLs have empty fractional spur collumn.
+* Integer PLLs have empty fractional spur column.

 ## Contributions